-It’s normal to feel overwhelmed and anxious nowadays as the pandemic brings forth another year of uncertainty.
-For some, these feelings might be completely unfamiliar, while others might be looking for new ways to cope or manage existing emotions or conditions.
+It’s common to feel overwhelmed and anxious.
+For some, these feelings might be completely unfamiliar, while others might be looking for new ways to cope with or manage existing emotions or conditions.

-Whatever your level of anxious feelings or unrest, it can be helpful to try your hand at meditation to keep your mental health in check.
+Whatever your level of anxiety or unrest, it can be helpful to try your hand at meditation to keep your mental health in check.

 Calm is a mindfulness app for both newcomers and meditation enthusiasts alike.
 It can help users find inner peace and navigate life’s stressors.

 Read on for more about what Calm has to offer, and if it’s right for you.

 Calm is an award-winning mindfulness app that’s available for iOS, Android, and desktop.
 Developed in 2012, Calm has over 100 million downloads and more than 700,000 5-star reviews.

 The app features hundreds of calming exercises, helpful breathing techniques, and sleep stories narrated by celebrities like Matthew McConaughey and LeBron James.

 Calm has many offerings, and the interface is relatively simple to navigate through.
 Plus, they’re constantly adding new content.

 - easy-to-use interface

 - sleep stories recorded by celebrities, like Harry Styles, Matthew McConaughey, and Bob Ross